 Tofu, otherwise known as bean curd, is usually found refrigerated in the produce section of the grocery store.
 If you don’t like tofu, go ahead and use chicken, cooked and cubed, or just skip it.

 The green stuff that’s usually floating in miso soup is seaweed.
 Seaweed is sometimes sold in the ethnic section of grocery stores.
 It comes in dried sheets that you need to hydrate before using.
 If you can’t get seaweed, don’t worry about it.
 Use some chopped, fresh spinach.

-Miso soup also usually contains dashi, a Japanese cooking broth which can be made with fish.
+Miso soup also usually contains dashi, a Japanese cooking broth which is made with bonito fish flakes and dried kelp.
 But my regular grocery store and two of my nearest high-end grocery stores don’t carry it.
 I therefore decided to skip it because it is likely too hard for my readers to find as well.

 In place of dashi, I’ve used a few drops of Thai fish sauce, which is much easier to find and more versatile.
 You will definitely find fish sauce in the ethnic aisle of your grocery store, usually near the chili pastes and soy sauces.